-Step 1 Understand the Pickle District from a technical perspective through research and site visits, culminating in a strengths, weaknesses, opportunities and the Step 2 precinct's land use, connectivity, culture and public and private realm outcomes.
-Inform the community and key stakeholders of our findings and seek input from the community as to what they value to establish a vision for the area a in the place.
-Understanding where the community is and where it wants to be formed the basis of the discussion around the first vision workshop held of Step 3 engaged with landowners, business owners, local residents and visitors to the precinct directly to formulate the vision and objectives of this policy.
+Step 1 Understand the Pickle District from a technical perspective through research and site visits, culminating in a strengths, weaknesses, opportunities and threats analysis associated with the precinct's land use, connectivity, culture and public and private realm outcomes.

+Inform the community and key stakeholders of our findings and seek input from the community as to what they value to establish a vision for the area and what the community values in the place.
+Understanding where the community is and where it wants to be formed the basis of the discussion around the first vision workshop held on 12 December 2022.
+The City engaged with landowners, business owners, local residents and visitors to the precinct directly to formulate the vision and objectives of this policy.

 A draft vision for the precinct based on community feedback and to build on this draft vision by developing a design response for the precinct.
+A second design workshop held 16 Step 3

-A seco Step 5 February 2023 provided an opportunity for the community to refine the draft vision and help guide the development of the design response.
-Step 4 Collate responses from the vision and design elements of consultation, leading into the draft PDPF being advertised for 28 days, from 29 May to 26 Jun Step 5 Present the feedback recieved from each of these stages back to a meeting of council in August 2023 for final endorsement of the PDPF.
+February 2023 provided an opportunity for the community to refine the draft vision and help guide the development of the design response.

+Collate responses from the vision and design elements of consultation, leading into the draft PDPF being advertised for 28 days, from 29 May to 26 June 2023.
+Step 4

+Present the feedback recieved from each of these stages back to a meeting of council in August 2023 for final endorsement of the PDPF.
+Step 5